 Like a lot of people I thought leadership was about rank, title and position in an organization.
 I thought that the leaders of the organization were the Sergeant, Inspectors, Lieutenants, Captains, Superintendents and Chiefs.

 Over the years, I learned many valuable lessons about leadership in policing.
 I learned that leadership is not about rank, position or title.
 Leadership is about action and interaction.
 Leadership is about doing what’s right, not what’s popular.
 Leadership is about doing what’s right, not what’s expedient.
 Perhaps most the most important lesson I’ve learned over the years is that everyone in an organization is in a position to lead.

 Throughout my police career I observed, and at times participated in, the continual and excessive complaining and finger pointing.
 I have seen too many officers get caught up in the blame game where instead of looking for solutions, they are continually looking for someone to blame.
 As cops we often spend a great deal of time and energy complaining.

 We complain about:

 It’s been my experience that many of the major changes in organizations started at the grass roots level.
-These significant changes are bottom up driven, not top down driven.
-The officers in the field know what works, and what does not.
+These significant changes are bottom-up driven, not top-down driven.
+Police officers in the field know what works and what does not.
 They know what they need for equipment and training.
 They know what needs to be done at a particular call to make it safer for the people that are there.
 They know because they are there.
 They know because they are at the pointy end of the stick.
 They know because they do the job every day.
 The ones that understand leadership take action to initiate change.